akshay-kumarl/Infra-setup/README.md

 # Infra-setup

-A comprehensive repository to automate infrastructure provisioning and environment setup. <br/>
-This project provides a streamlined way to initialize and configure cloud infrastructure, CI/CD pipelines, and security tools.
+This repository provides a streamlined way to initialize and configure cloud infrastructure, CI/CD pipelines, and security tools.

 **Githubrepos that are useful**